ArpitJ0608/VSD-RISC-V--IP-DESIGN-INTERNSHIP/Task-1/READMEt1.md

    - `-O1` -> `0x101bc − 0x10184 = 56 bytes -> **14 instructions**`
    - `-Ofast` -> `0x100dc − 0x100b0 = 44 bytes -> **11 instructions**`

-4. As seen from these observations, one can note that **optimizations implemented by compilers are quite effective and can be measured** – `-Ofast` decreases number of instructions by 21% (3 instructions) relative to `-O1` for this particular task
+4. As seen from these observations, we can note that **optimizations implemented by compilers are quite effective and can be measured** – `-Ofast` decreases number of instructions by 21% (3 instructions) relative to `-O1` for this particular task

 5. The key lesson that should be learned is how to read and understand the results of compilation **into assembly output** since this is a fundamental part of developing for VLSI / RISC-V architecture
 ---